-This course is designed to help students learn and apply all the concepts and skills needed to conduct a small social science research project from beginning to end.
+This course is designed to help students learn and apply all the concepts and skills needed to conduct a small social science research project.
 It also aims to equip students to understand and critically assess social science research that has been conducted using a variety of approaches.
 Essentially, the course provides basic tools to help students follow their curiosity by investigating real-world problems and questions in a scholarly way.